reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 </Sandpack>

-Since `onTick` is an Event function, the code inside it isn't reactive.
+Since `onTick` is an Effect Event, the code inside it isn't reactive.
 The change to `increment` does not trigger any Effects.

 </Solution>